firstdraft/appdev-chapters/creating-your-own-workspace.md

 ![](/assets/open-in-gitpod-as-workspace.gif)

 If you’re signed into Gitpod, this will create a workspace for you based on your repository.
 You can follow these steps any time you want to start a new project.

+To make that process easier, [Gitpod has a browser extension](https://www.gitpod.io/docs/20_browser_extension/) that you can install if you want to.